lunarjournal/idp8/README.md

 This repository contains a bare-bones implementation of a `3 bit` IR (infrared) data protocol using the AVR architecture, providing the means for basic short range robotics control.

 # Firmware Features
-1. Variable 38kHz IR transmitter burst time (protocol Independent).
+1. Variable `38kHz` IR transmitter burst time (protocol independent).
 2. Pulse delay encoding.
 3. Simple data transmission error checking.
 4. High noise immunity.
 5. Uses internal 8MHz RC oscillator
-6. Timer resolution of 100μs.
+6. Timer resolution of `100μs`.
 7. Fully configurable and extensible.

 # Warnings
 The sample protocol provided is only intended to be used by one transmitter-receiver pair.